 In the afternoon, you can either enjoy a lunch break on your own or opt for a luncheon cruise around the harbor.
-Afterward, you'll meet your guide for a tour through the historic Rocks neighborhood near the port, enjoying the views of the opera house, Hyde Park, St Marys Cathedral, and the Parliament House.
-Then make your way towards Watson Bay to visit The Gap Lookout and the world-famous Bondi Beach, with spectacular scenery and views of the ocean.
+Afterward, you'll meet your guide for a tour through the historic Rocks neighborhood near the port, enjoying the views of the opera house, Hyde Park, St Mary Cathedral, and the Parliament House.
+Then, make your way toward Watson Bay to visit The Gap Lookout and the world-famous Bondi Beach, with spectacular scenery and views of the ocean.

 On your way back to Sydney, you'll travel through the neighborhood of Paddington, the exclusive Eastern suburbs, and Rushcutters Bay.
 The evening is yours to explore the city at night.

-After breakfast, you'll explore the UNESCO-listed Blue Mountains National Park, where you'll enjoy 2.5 million acres of dramatic cliffs, unspoiled bushland, river canyons, and rainforest.
+After breakfast, you'll explore the UNESCO-listed Blue Mountains National Park, where you'll enjoy 2.5 million acres of dramatic cliffs, unspoiled bushland, river canyons, and rainforests.

 During your final day of the trip, enjoy the city of Sydney at your leisure.
 Have a relaxed breakfast at one of the eateries in the trendy Surry Hills neighborhood, then enjoy the boutique shops and craft brews of Newtown, the city's bohemian university district.